-Financial support for Ingram Tom Moore High School comes from Ingram Independent School District and the federal, state, and local revenues it receives.
-Salaries of faculty and administrative personnel are funded by the independent taxing districts.
+Financial support for the following high school uses the same protocols for funding as any comprehensive high school in their school district: Veterans Memorial High School.
+The Independent School District receives federal, state and local revenues and salaries of faculty and administrative personnel are funded by independent taxing districts.

 St. Philip's College does not provide financial support for operation of the high school.
 Student tuition and fees are set by Alamo Colleges District and St. Philip's College receives funding from the state based upon contact hour generation through enrollment in college courses.
-All institutional support expenditures for areas such as student services, IT, Dual Credit, and library services are budgeted within and absorbed by the respective department/program operational budgets.
+All institutional support expenditures for areas such as student services, IT, Dual Credit, and library services are budgeted within and absorbed by the respective departments/programs operational budgets.